MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 Adding words to this list affects business-process analysis as follows:

+#### Create a business process

- * **Word is excluded before you create the process**.
-If an admin excludes a particular word (say, "budget") before you create your business process.
-In this case, the word simply does not appear in the phrases that you create in the [Add meeting filters](#add-meeting-filters) procedure.
-You can still create a business process but you cannot use that exact term.
+ * **A word is excluded before you create the process** &ndash; An admin excludes a particular word (say, "budget") before you create your business process.
+In this case, the word does not appear in the list of phrases that you can select in the [Add meeting filters](#add-meeting-filters) steps.
+You can still create a business process but you cannot use that word &ndash; in this case, "budget."

-* **You create the process before they exclude the word**.
-In this case, the term "budget" was excluded _after_ you created a business process that uses the term.
+* **You create the process before they exclude the word** &ndash; You create a business processes that uses a particular word, namely "budget."
+Then, an admin excludes "budget" from subject lines.
 This has no effect on your business process.
-The business process still includes the term "budget" and you can use the business process as normal in query filters.
+The business process still includes the word "budget" and you can use the business process as normal in query filters.

+#### Use a business process in a query

 ## Related topics